goldsborough/ipc-bench/other/ideas.md

 3. Exploit alignment constraints on pointers and use the first bit of the write (or read) pointer as a flag.

-Because the available input space is non-contiguous, any messages will have to be written manually, byte-by-byte (or so) by the implementation (rather than using standard `memcpy` functions).
+Because the available input space is possibly non-contiguous, messages will sometimes have to be written by the implementation with two calls to `memcpy`.
 Given that the read and write functions return the number of bytes read or written, we can use these return values to indicate that the buffer is full (returning zero for an attempt to write more data than there was space available) or empty.
+We would most likely not want partial reads or writes, i.e. returning a value $0 < \text{returned value} < \text{size}$.

 ### Step-By-Step Example